By Bond Collective Staff

 During and after the move, you can refer to this list to ensure that nothing gets lost in transit.

 Your team members will have questions.
-Meet with them before the big day to provide essential information, including:
+Meet with them again before the big day to provide essential information that may not have been available before, including:

 Features of the new space

 That way, your team members will feel comfortable making the move from one office to another.